Digital Himalaya: Naga Videodisc

-Rare Books & Manuscripts
+Rare books and manuscripts

 This collection offers digitized versions of multiple rare books and manuscripts that are in the public domain.
 The archive contains files in PDF format, and are free to download.

 Thak Archive

 This is a multimedia archive with photographs, films, census data, and economic and social data of the Gurung village of Thak in central western Nepal.
 These ethnographic records cover more than 30 years of work, and were collected by Alan Macfarlane and Sarah Harrison.
 The archive is regularly updated.

 Thangmi Archive

 This is an emerging collection of linguistic and cultural data relating to the Thangmi community of northeastern Nepal.
 These collections were deposited by Mark Turin and Sara Shneiderman, who have been working in partnership with Thangmi communities in Nepal and India since 1997.
 This archive gives users access to an online trilingual Thangmi - Nepali - English dictionary (in PDF format), recordings of Thangmi songs from the Reng Patangko collection, and film clips of Thangmi rituals, all available for streaming and download.